 Our strategy is 4 pronged, we look to

-Advocate -Coming out with the book on 20 inspirational stories of Bharat Calling alumni. -Setting up rural counseling centres at 5 universities of India to reduce the post admission drop out – 20 essay on coping up mechanism by rural students in prestigious colleges
+Advocate -Coming out with the book on 20 inspirational stories of Bharat Calling alumni. -Setting up rural counseling centers at 5 universities of India to reduce the post-admission drop out – 20 essay on coping up a mechanism by rural students in prestigious colleges

 Facilitate Helping the Banswada govt. and TISS Tuljapur to take up our model